Whole Building

 Short- and long-term planning for this transition can include:

-• Energy Performance.
-Optimizing your building’s overall energy performance through a variety of design strategies related to site orientation, massing, building envelope, HVAC and electrical systems, daylighting, construction materials, and more to maximize energy efficiency and reduce energy needs.
+Energy Performance and Electrification.
+We can help you optimize your building’s overall energy performance through design strategies related to orientation, massing, building envelope, HVAC and electrical systems, daylighting, construction materials, and more to maximize energy efficiency and reduce energy needs.
+We can also help you pursue building electrification with the goal of exclusively utilizing electricity from renewable sources through a utility provider and/or on-site renewable energy, or ensure your building is solar-ready to serve future needs with expanded electric capacity.
+Learn more

-• Embodied Carbon.
-Prioritizing the adaptation and reuse of existing buildings and making thoughtful material selections by sourcing products from manufacturers who intentionally reduce the environmental impact and carbon footprint of their products.
+Embodied Carbon.
+Strategies for tackling embodied carbon — the carbon dioxide (CO₂) emissions associated with materials and construction processes throughout the lifecycle of a building or infrastructure — include prioritizing the adaptation and reuse of existing buildings and making thoughtful materials selections by sourcing products from manufacturers who intentionally reduce the environmental impact and carbon footprint of their products as well as the creative reuse of existing materials for new purposes.

-• Funding Mechanisms.
+Funding Mechanisms.
 We work with clients to explore the total cost of ownership, or life-cycle cost, of all options to help you make informed decisions and help identify funding mechanisms to reduce the cost of the project and optimize your investment.
+For example, we use rebates available from local utilities to help offset the costs of efficient equipment; identify Inflation Reduction Act (IRA) funding opportunities; explore Property Assessed Clean Energy (PACE) funding; and research a variety of grants and other ways to help you cost-effectively decarbonize your buildings.

 Multidisciplinary Decarbonization Services